jdekerautem/TurtleBot-Receptionist/README.md

 # TurtleBot-Receptionist
-Details on the Speech-interface package respnsible for speech recognition and generation of Turtelbot
+Details on the Speech-interface package respnsible for speech recognition and generation of Turtelbot.

 After the Pocketsphinx and sound_play packages installed, all the files need to be placed at:

     /opt/ros/indigo/share/pocketsphinx/demo (If that's same with your system)